CCurl/lsp/README.md

 - each part is implemented in a single file.

 tc.c: the tiny-c compiler
-- This takes a .tc file as the only argument.
+- This takes a source file as the only argument.
 - If no argument is given, it reads the source from STDIN.
 - The output is written to STDOUT.
 - This is a assembly file that can be assembled by FASM.
+- Any fatal errors are written to STDERR.

 hex-dump.c: A little program to dump a file's contents in hex.